 From FY 1991 through FY 2011, we received the President's Budget request (or more) in four of those years.
 More often than not, we did not receive the full President's Budget level; in some of those years, we received very close to our request while in other years we were cut significantly.
 Cumulatively, SSA received a total of \$3.7 billion less in administrative resources than the President's Budget request level.
 There also have been times when our program integrity work was fully funded, but we did not receive full funding of our overall administrative budget request.
-For example, in FY 2014, we received less than the President's Budget request, but our program integrity work was funded at the level authorized by the Budget Control Act of 2011.
+For example, in FY 2014, we received less than the President's Budget control Act of 2011.
 This funding allowed us to increase our CDR effort in FY 2014 by about 20 percent compared to FY 2013 and set the stage for doing even more in FY 2015.